The

 “But they dropped weight so rapidly.
 That's so dangerous."

-👠 Judy Garland was drugged by the studio system that owned her body.
+👠 Judy Garland was drugged by the studio system that owned her body, and it was a deplorable.
 These actors are not.
 If your concern looks like claiming ownership over someone else, or asking them to change—or comparing them to other people, real people, not just bodies!—you’re not stopping the problem, you’re perpetuating it.

-🧠🧑🌾🌾 Telling me to sit down because of my body is the same violation you’re accusing me of.
+🧠🧑🌾🌾 Telling me to sit down, reducing who may speak based on their body, reproduces the logic of control this critique claims to oppose..
 You don’t get to police bodies and then gatekeep who’s allowed to notice the policing.

 But since we're here: if your feminism only protects the bodies you personally identify with, that’s not advocacy; that’s tribalism.